Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Notations and Definitions

 \section{Notations and Definitions}

 We start by introducing the notations that will hold throughout the paper.
-The letter $d$ (and its derived $d_0,d^{(0)},\ldots$) will represent the dimension of a real vector space, the letter $n$ will denote the number of nodes in a graph, and $L$ will refer to the total number of layers in a deep architecture.
-Whenever we need to index something relatively to vertices of a graph, we use a subscript indexation (\emph{e.g.}, $z_i$) and in the case of layers, we employ a superscript (\emph{e.g.}, $z^{(l)}$).
+The letter $d$ (and its derivatives $d_0,\ldots$) will represent the dimension of a real vector space, the letter $n$ will denote the number of nodes in a graph, and $L$ will refer to the total number of layers in a deep architecture.
+Whenever we need to index something relatively to the vertices of a graph, we use a subscript indexation (\eg $z_i$) and in the case of layers, we employ a parenthesized superscript (\eg $z^{(l)}$).

-We fix a positive integer $d$ and $(\RR^d, \Vert\cdot\Vert_{\infty}, \mathbb{B}(\RR^d))$ the $d$-dimensional real vector space endowed with the infinite norm $\Vert x\Vert_{\infty} = \max_i |x_i|$ as well as its Borel sigma algebra.
+We fix a positive integer $d$ and $(\R^d, \Vert\cdot\Vert_{\infty}, \mathds{B}(\R^d))$ the $d$-dimensional real vector space endowed with the infinite norm $\Vert x\Vert_{\infty} \eqdef \max_i |x_i|$ as well as its Borel sigma algebra.
 Except when specified differently, any topological concept, such as balls, continuity, \emph{etc.}, will be considered relatively to the norm $\Vert\cdot\Vert_{\infty}$.
-All along this paper, $\XX$ is a compact subset of $\RR^d$ and $\BB(\XX)$ its Borel sigma algebra defined as the sigma algebra generated by the $U\cap\XX$, for the open sets $U$ of $\RR^d$.
+All along this paper, $\X$ is a compact subset of $\R^d$ and $\mathds{B}(\X)$ its Borel sigma algebra defined as the sigma algebra generated by the $U\cap\X$, for the open sets $U$ of $\R^d$.

-The group of permutations of $\{1,\dots,n\}$ is denoted as $S_n$.
-If $x=(x_1,\dots,x_n)$ is an $n$-tuple and $\sigma$ an element of $S_n$, we define the $n$-tuple $\sigma\cdot x$ as $\sigma\cdot x =(x_{\sigma^{-1}(1)},\dots,x_{\sigma^{-1}(n)})$.
+The group of permutations of $\{1,\dots,n\}$ is denoted as $\Sn$.
+If $x=(x_1,\dots,x_n)$ is an $n$-tuple and $\sigma$ an element of $\Sn$, we define the $n$-tuple $\sigma\cdot x$ as $\sigma\cdot x \eqdef (x_{\sigma^{-1}(1)},\dots,x_{\sigma^{-1}(n)})$.